Double trouble: Sri Lanka's twin gathering marred by overcrowding

 The last record was set in Taiwan in 1999, when 3,961 sets of twins, 37 sets of triplets and four sets of quadruplets gathered outside Taipei City Hall.

-There was no immediate comment from the Guinness organization on whether the event had met the requirements to claim the record.
+There was no immediate comment from the Guinness organisation on whether the event had met the requirements to claim the record.

-Many of the twins - including children, pensioners and police officers - had traveled for hours to attend the event, which had Sri Lanka's prime minister, Mahinda Rajapaksa, as guest of honor.
+Many of the twins - including children, pensioners and police officers - had travelled for hours to attend the event, which had Sri Lanka's prime minister, Mahinda Rajapaksa, as guest of honour.

 "It's fascinating," said Raheen Usman, a 19-year-old from Colombo, there with her twin Farheen.